-Please complete the online medical form in full at least one month prior to your tour's departure date.
+Please complete the Participant Detail Form in full at least one month prior to your tour's departure date.
 As all our tours operate in wilderness settings, the more information we have in advance of the trip the better we can prepare.
 In the unlikely event of an emergency this form may be provided to outside medical attendants, so please ensure it is accurate.
-Please feel free to contact us with any questions regarding the medical form.
+Please feel free to contact us with any questions regarding the participant detail form.